Applied Microbiology

 Under-Washed Bedsheet.

-The dhobi your hotel uses washes at 40–50°C. MRSA survives that.
-So do dermatophytes, dust-mite allergens, and biofilm communities.
-This is the microbiology your guests aren't told about — and what we do about it.
+The dhobi your hotel uses washes at 40 to 50°C. MRSA survives that.
+So do dermatophytes, dust mite allergens, and biofilm communities.
+This is the microbiology your guests aren't told about, and what we do about it.

 The Temperature Problem